Donate Now!

 For information on the Admissions Deferral Policy, please visit the UME (MD Degree) Program Policies & Procedures webpage.
 Information is available under the Deferrals heading.

-A registration package will accompany the offer of admission on the second Tuesday of May in the potential enrolment year with information on the conditions of accepting an offer of admission.
+The offer of admission will include information on the conditions of accepting an offer of admission.
 These include:

 • Proof of Citizenship